JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 ```

 It is often easiest to define smaller problems in tabular form.
 However, for larger problems it can be
-tedious and the functional form may be preffered.
-You can usually use any supported POMDP solver to sovle these types of problems (the performance of the policy may vary however - SARSOP will usually outperform QMDP).
+tedious and the functional form may be preferred.
+You can usually use any supported POMDP solver to solve these types of problems (the performance of the policy may vary however - SARSOP will usually outperform QMDP).

 ## Continous POMDP